Zimbabwe Premier Soccer League

 Zimbabwe Premier Soccer League is the top professional division of the Zimbabwe Football Association.
 It was founded in 1980, as a successor to the 1962 formed Rhodesia National Football League.
 It is currently sponsored by Delta Beverages under the Castle Lager brand and hence is known as Castle Lager Premier Soccer League.
 The current sponsorship deal runs from 2011 and is worth $3.6 million.

-The league consists of 18 teams listed below, that play a total of 34 matches.
+The league consists of 18 teams that play a total of 34 matches each.
 The season runs from April to November.
 Most matches are played during weekends on Saturdays and Sundays.
 Postponed matches are played midweek.
 At the end of the season four teams are relegated into the lower division and an equal number promoted.

-The end of season winner qualifies for the CAF Champions League, while the Cup of Zimbabwe winners gains entry into the CAF Confederation Cup, though clubs from the league do not always participate if they qualify.
-The current champions are Simba Bhora who won the 2024 Zimbabwe Premier Soccer League.
+The winner qualifies for the CAF Champions League, while the Cup of Zimbabwe winners gains entry into the CAF Confederation Cup, though clubs from the league do not always participate if they qualify.

+The winner also plays the winners of the Chibuku Cup in the Castle Challenge Cup at the beginning of the following season.